BradleyEdelman/EdgeTrain/README.md

 # ScaleML
 **Version: 1.0.0**

-ScaleML is a utility package designed to simplify and automate the setup of distributed machine learning (ML) training strategies.
-It aims to make it easier to scale ML workflows across multiple nodes and environments, providing seamless integration with popular frameworks like TensorFlow, PyTorch, etc.
+ScaleML is a utility package designed to optimize distributed machine learning (ML) training strategies by dynamically adjusting system resources (such as CPU cores and GPUs) during training.
+It automates the scaling of resources based on real-time usage to maximize training efficiency and minimize resource waste. <br />

 ## Features
-<u>Automated Setup:</u> Quickly configure distributed training strategies for single- and multi-node setups with CPU cores and/or GPUs. <br />
-<u>Easy Integration:</u> Compatible with TensorFlow, PyTorch, and other major ML frameworks. <br />
+Automated Resource Adjustment: Dynamically adjusts the number of workers and batch size based on CPU/GPU usage, optimizing resource utilization throughout training. <br />
-<u>Resource Logging:</u> Log and visualize CPU/GPU usage during training to monitor system performance and optimize resource utilization. <br />
+Resource Logging & Visualization: Logs CPU/GPU usage and training parameters, enabling real-time visualization of resource utilization and training performance. <br />
-<u>Scalability:</u> Automatically adjusts to the available infrastructure to maximize resource usage. <br />
+Scalability: Automatically scales training to available resources, adjusting training strategies as required. <br />
-<u>Customizable:</u> Easily modify training configurations to meet your specific needs. <br />
+Customizable: Easily modify resource adjustment thresholds and training configurations to meet your specific needs. <br />

 ## Installation
 You can install ScaleML via pip: